amirkhaki/gold-digger/README.md

 ### `llm`

 Filters papers using a custom criterion with an LLM.
+The papers are processed in batches, which can be controlled with the `--llm-batch-size` argument.

 **Syntax:** `--filter llm <criterion>`